X-rayDetectionCIRA/X-rays/index.md

 ## Acknowledgement

-This work is supported by a research fund from CIRA, Khalifa University Ref:CIRA-2019-047.
+This work is supported by a research fund from CIRA, Khalifa University Ref: CIRA-2019-047.